Condominium Pool Slip and Fall

 South Florida condos and swimming pools were made for each other.
 You’d be hard-pressed to find a condominium without one.
 Most condo residents expect to have access to a big, beautiful pool right outside their door.
 And they also expect their condo association or homeowner’s association to create a safe place to swim.

 But what happens if someone enjoying the condo pool ends up getting hurt while swimming or while in the pool area?
 Is the condominium association liable for the accident?
-And if you’re the one hurt in a condo slip and fall accident, how do you prove negligence?
+And if you’re the one hurt in a slip and fall on condo association property, how do you prove negligence?

 Condo associations and HOAs are expected to maintain a safe environment for residents and guests.
 If they fail to do so and you get injured while at the condo pool, they may be liable under Florida premises liability laws and you may be entitled to damages.
 The damages could be for medical expenses, pain and suffering, lost wages, or other hardships you faced as a result of the accident.